Azure/iotedge-lorawan-starterkit/docs/adr/008_cups_firmware_upgrade.md

 ### IoT Hub related changes

-Only change is related to the concentrator device twin.
+The only change is related to the concentrator device twin.

 In addition to the values already stored in the twin, the following need to be
 added: